-Saeed is a historical sociologist with substantive interests in sociology of religion, political sociology, human rights, and international law.
-Her first project focused on issues of state formation, religious nationalism, and minority rights in South Asia.
-Her book, Politics of Desecularization: Law and the Minority Question in Pakistan (Cambridge University Press, forthcoming), examines how the contentious relationship between Islam, nationalism, and rights of religious minorities has been debated and institutionalized in colonial India and Pakistan.
-She has also published various articles on these topics that have appeared in Studies in Ethnicity & Nationalism, Political Power & Social Theory, Economic & Political Weekly, Critical Research on Religion, and Comparative Studies in South Asia, Africa, and the Middle East.
+Sadia Saeed is a historical sociologist with substantive interests in religion and politics, international human rights, and global inequalities.
+Her first book Politics of Desecularization: Law and the Minority Question in Pakistan (Cambridge University Press, 2017) examines the contentious relationship between Islam, nationalism, and rights of religious minorities in colonial India and Pakistan.
+It received the 2016-2017 Book Prize from the American Institute of Pakistan Studies (AIPS).
+Her research has also been published in Theory & Society, Studies in Ethnicity & Nationalism, Political Power & Social Theory, Economic & Political Weekly, Critical Research on Religion, Comparative Studies in South Asia, Africa, & the Middle East, and edited volumes.

 - PhD, Sociology, University of Michigan at Ann Arbor